Exodus Housing Rapid Rehousing Program

 Case Management Supportive Services

-All households receive our case management services that are a nationally recognized, strengths based empowerment model.
+All households receive our individualized, customized case management services that are a nationally recognized, strengths based empowerment model.
 This means that the type and level of service delivery is unique to each individual family.
 Our family Service Specialists help the households to determine their barriers and strengths through the intake process and then formulate a long-term stability plan that breaks down their barriers leading to independence and self-sufficiency.
 Case Management may also involve monthly goal/budget review meetings, wrap around service coordination and referrals to community resources.
 The overall goal is to ensure that the family is more stable financially from entry to exit so they are able to sustain the housing on their own.

 “I felt very blessed and grateful getting housing.
 I finally feel safe and secure.
 My daughter was reunited with me shortly after getting a safe place to live.
 I feel very accomplished, having my own apartment, paying off my debt, and paying all of my bills.
 I like setting goals because it gives me something to aim for.
 When I meet them, I feel accomplished.
 I am finally very happy in my life!
 Exodus has helped me to build self-confidence, self respect and the ability to manage my bills with my income.
 I am very grateful.”